What is an institutional loan, and should you consider one?

 When you take out the loan, your school should provide you with the details for repayment.
 With a short-term loan, for instance, you may just make one payment through your student account with the school, but with long-term loans, you may be able to set up automatic monthly payments.

-Before you apply for an institutional loan, contact your school’s financial aid office and gather as much information about the program as possible.
-Carefully review the terms and fine print of the loan agreement to understand what you’re getting yourself into.
-Also, look for other opportunities to get financial aid, such as scholarships, grants, work-study jobs and more.
+Institutional loans can be a valuable financial option with their competitive rates.
+They’re less often discussed than federal and private student loans, but if your school offers them, it’s worth taking a look.
+Contact your school’s financial aid office and gather as much information about the program as possible.
+Carefully review the terms and fine print of the loan agreement to see how your institution’s offerings compare with federal student loans and private student loans you’ve prequalified for.
+Also, look for opportunities to get financial aid you don’t have to repay, such as scholarships, grants, work-study jobs and more.

 You may also like